Ludachrispeed/mybatis-spring-mwe/README.md

 MapperScan bug?
 ---------------

-1. Run PersonServiceTest.
+1. Run `PersonServiceTest`.
 It passes.

 2. Comment out the annotations in `PersonMapper.java`, and add the following file called `PersonMapper.xml` to src/main/resources/com/ludachrispeed/persistence/PersonMapper.xml:

 ```